 Against liberal order, this political vision undergirding the first formulation was reactionary.
 Seeking to restore the ghetto, Baron writes in 1927 with naïve brio, “Such revaluations of the Middle Ages are part, perhaps, of a general modern tendency in historical studies, reflecting changes in our modern outlook.
 Liberal laissez faire is being more and more supplanted by a system of great trusts, protectionism, Fascism, Sovietism.
 Growing dissatisfaction with democracy and parliamentarianism has brought about a movement back to a modified medievalism.
 This is a medievalism on a higher plane, perhaps, but a medievalism just the same, of organization, standardization, and regulation” (GE: p.63).

-Baron has much more to say about the new medievalism in the epilogue to the first edition of A Social and History of the Jews.
-He is sure that anti-Semitism was not deeply rooted in the “consciousness of the Russian masses.”
-In the Soviet Union, he saw a place of Jewish rights along with other ethnic nationalities (SRH, vol. 2, p.417).
-Italian fascism, he called tolerant, and he upheld the Jewish community law of 1931 as having “reestablished the Jewish community as a body of public law with the right of taxation, and has thus ended a long period of anarchy and disintegration.”
+There is much more about the new medievalism in the epilogue to the first edition of A Social and History of the Jews.
+Baron is sure that anti-Semitism was not deeply rooted in the “consciousness of the Russian masses.”
+In the Soviet Union, he saw a place for Jewish rights along with other ethnic nationalities (SRH, vol. 2, p.417).
+Italian fascism, he calls tolerant, and he upholds the Jewish community law of 1931 as having “reestablished the Jewish community as a body of public law with the right of taxation, and has thus ended a long period of anarchy and disintegration.”
 As Baron pointed out, “Some Jews actually hold position of trust and confidence in the fascist party and government” (Ibid., pp.419, 420).
 Also Poland under Pilsudski in the interwar period “adhered in principle to Jewish equality, reestablished the Jewish community as an effective organ of religion autonomy,” and even encouraged Zionist international gatherings (Ibid, p.420).
 Baron defended anti-Jewish legislation as a sop to the anti-Semitic right, not to “the dictator’s anti-Jewish animus.”

 Reactionary and resigned to the new reality constituted by totalitarianism, this is the context in which Baron came to the theme of a new Jewish corporate body.
 Such a body would need not violate the equality of citizens, as long as it would be “interpreted in a less mechanical fashion.”
 This is what Baron meant by “repetition of the Middle Ages on a higher plane,” in which Jews would enjoy their own status “not necessarily inferior” to that of other corporate bodies.
 “In other words” and plainly stated, “a revocation of emancipation for the sake of corporate reconstruction” is Baron’s devil’s deal, “with the Jews reasonably well treated” (SRH vol.2, p.430).
 Baron understood that this was by no means a certain outcome, but, he thought, it was the one to be wished for.
 Against spending too much energy fighting anti-Semitism, Baron thought that the gentiles should advance the struggle, since after all anti-Semitism is a gentile problem (Ibid., p431) (cf. p.451).